Mi-Shuzhuk

 GI: 14 / 86 / 0

-So that the mucous membrane of the eyes is not irritated when slicing onions, rinse the onion and knife with cold water.
-The cutting board will not absorb the unpleasant onion smell if you rub it with a piece of lemon before slicing.
+• To keep your eyes from stinging while you slice onions, rinse the onion and the knife in cold water.
+And your cutting board won't hold on to the onion smell if you rub it with a slice of lemon before chopping.

 Caloric content of the products possible in the composition of the dish